emacsmirror/emacsshot/README.md

 snapshot of the current Emacs-window (i.e. the window which contains the active cursor.)

-Further there is function `emacsshot-snap-window-exclude-modeline` which does as `emacsshot-snap-window` but excludes the modeline when taking the shot.
-See also section [Hide the mode-line](#org18c2ad1).
+Further there is function `emacsshot-snap-window-include-modeline` which does as `emacsshot-snap-window` but includes the modeline when taking the shot.

 The filenames are configurable.
 Hint: `M-x customize-group emacsshot`.

-It's also possible to add a timestamp to the filename as postfix.
+It's even possible to add a timestamp to the filename as postfix.
 See `M-x customize-variable emacsshot-with-timestamp`.

 It might be a good idea to bind the functions to a key.
 This can